Our Songs Came Through: A Celebration of Native Nations Poetry

-Late last fall, United States Poet Laureate Joy Harjo along with LeAnne Howe and Jennifer Elise Foerster edited a new groundbreaking anthology of more than 160 poets, representing nearly 100 Indigenous nations, in a comprehensive Native poetry anthology.
+Late last fall, United States Poet Laureate Joy Harjo along and Jennifer Elise Foerster edited a new groundbreaking anthology of more than 160 poets, representing nearly 100 Indigenous nations, in a comprehensive Native poetry anthology.
 This landmark anthology celebrates the Indigenous peoples of North America, the first poets of this country, whose literary traditions stretch back centuries.

 Water levels have bled out,

 & was about to swell— then rip:

 with mountain clouds, I’d have let go

 of the knot swing hanging above the slow

 life flow beneath my legs, I’d have prayed

 to forget all the times he came to me